STEPHANIE TRUDEAU RETURNS NOVEMBER 2, 9 & 16 TO

 Pangea Restaurant & Supper Club, 178 Second Ave. (betw.
 11Th & 12th Streets), East Village

-$20 cover (if purchased online in advance) or $25 cash at the door, plus $20 food/drink minimum.
+Tickets $20 (if purchased online in advance) or $25 cash at the door, plus $20 food/drink minimum.

 Runs one hour.
 Reviewers are invited.

 Artist's website: www.Stephanie-Trudeau.com

 NEW YORK, JUNE 6 -- Actor/cabaret singer Stephanie Trudeau will perform a return engagement of her docu-cabaret, "Chavela: Think Of Me," at Pangea Supper Club, 178 Second Ave.
 (East Village), June 26 at 7:30 PM.
 She had debuted the piece there on May 15 and has been invited back in response to the appreciation of her audience and an enthusatic review.
-The piece, written and performed by Stephanie Trudeau, is more than just a musical cabaret based on the songs of legendary Mexican singer Chavela Vargas.
+The piece, written and performed by Ms. Trudeau, is more than just a musical cabaret based on the songs of legendary Mexican singer Chavela Vargas.
 It is also a documentary theater project that traces the famed ranchera singer's artistic evolution and the key relationships of her life, including those with her musical mentor, Jose Alfredo Jimenez (the world's greatest composer of ranchera songs), the painters Diego Rivera and Frida Kahlo, the great Cuban courtesan Macorina, and the producers, notably Pedro Almodovar, who enabled her comeback at age 74 after a 15 year battle with alcoholism.
 Trudeau is accompanied by her arranger, David Lahm on piano and by Ben Lapidus on guitar and percussion.

 November 2 is a Mexican holiday Day of the Dead, and Ms. Trudeau is planning special visuals to celebrate.